veithly/book-hotel/README.md

 This project is a comprehensive starter kit for building decentralized applications (dApps) on the Morph Holesky network.
 It combines smart contract development with Hardhat and Foundry, and a modern frontend using Next.js.

+## Added Features

+- Only owner can view the owner actions section such as setting availability and adding rooms
+- Set availability for rooms
+- Close the modal after finishing the action
+- Approval token for booking

 ## Project Structure

 - `/contracts`: Smart contract development environment